neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

   4. Deploy the smart contracts to the private NEO network.
   5. Generate code for use in your decentralized app.

-Additionally, you may run `yarn neo-one build` OR `npm run neo-one build` with the `--reset` flag to reset the network.
+Additionally, you may run `yarn neo-one build` OR `npx neo-one build` with the `--reset` flag to reset the network.
 Running with `--watch` will execute the above process whenever you make a change to your smart contracts.

 ### Testing